parsonsmatt/parsonsmatt.github.io/_drafts/functor_applicative.markdown

 When we're applying, we get a new bit of information, and we'll want to find out how to use that information effectively.

 Let's consider `List`, now.
-We have two bits of information: the number of elements in a list, and the order of elements in the list.
+We have two bits of information in the context of the list: the number of elements in a list, and the order of elements in the list.
 If we use the number of elements in the list as our extra information, then we can combine the number of elements in some way in the result list.
 If we use the order of elements, then we can zip the two lists together with function application, pairing the function at index `i` with the value at index `i`.
 Let's implement both!